chriswayg/packer-proxmox-templates/alpine-3-amd64-qemu/README.md

 - writing of network config
 - password for user (not entered into `/etc/shadow`)
 - changed data on image-drive is not applied after 1st boot
+- serial console appears to be buggy, making it hard to log in

 ### Fulfills most Openstack requirements